-Target doesn’t have a universal restocking schedule for its stores or website; instead, specific store locations and items restock at various times based on manufacturer availability and demand.
+Target doesn’t have a universal restocking schedule for its stores or website; instead, specific store locations and items restock at various dates and times based on manufacturer availability and demand.

 In addition to Target’s corporate customer service department, we contacted stores in Florida, Minnesota, Rhode Island, and Washington to confirm this information.

 Just like its brick-and-mortar locations, there’s no particular day of the week when Target restocks its online inventory.
 Rather, specific back-ordered items will be replenished as quickly as possible, which largely depends on the manufacturer’s current product availability.